 "Resident Advisors Wendy Warrior and Sam Stroud went to Sycamore Suites room #721 for the Health and Safety inspection.
 RA Warrior noticed the smoke detector was covered.
-RA Stroud called the Residence Life Coordinator to report the issue.
-RA Warrior completed an Incident Referral to report this issue.
-RA Warrior and RA Stroud left the scene."
+RA Stroud called Facilities to report the issue.
+RA Warrior and RA Stroud left the scene.
+RA Warrior completed an Incident Referral to report this issue."